 Fall has just started and there’s barely a chill in the air, but now is the time to start planting veggies for your spring harvest.
-Garden Guy Dave Owens runs it all down.

 Living in the desert southwest we are blessed to have the ideal climate for citrus trees.
 Citrus trees, due to their non-deciduous nature, are able to thrive in our mild winter and spring months, and then slow their growth in the colder and hotter months.
 Due to their ability to slow their growth, versus going dormant, citrus trees maintain their leaves and beauty all year long.
 They do not, however, … Read More →